Bunion Pain Treatment

 Treatment Of Bunions (Normal, Flat Shoes)

 Bunions are not just limited to women wearing high heels.
-They can also develop in men (wearing normal flat footwear) and in those with hereditary or inflammatory diseases.
-To ease bunions and help prevent further development, wearing FootActive Comfort orthotics can greatly assist with support and reduce the overall pressure of pronation as an effective bunion treatment.
+What causes bunions developing in men can also be due to wearing normal flat footwear as well as hereditary or inflammatory diseases.
+To ease bunions and help prevent further development, wearing FootActive Sensi orthopaedic insoles can greatly assist with support and reduce the overall pressure of pronation as an effective bunion treatment.

 Furthermore, make sure that your shoes have a roomy toe box when you’re going to be on your feet a lot.
 If you have any pressure from your shoe on the bunion, or if your bunion is red and inflamed on the outside, then you should have a pocket stretched into your shoe to accommodate.